How to Start an LLC in New Jersey

 How much does an LLC in New Jersey cost each year?

-The Division of Revenue charges a $50 filing fee for your New Jersey Annual Report (add $25 if you actually make any changes to your information).
+The Division of Revenue charges a $50 filing fee for your New Jersey Annual Report (add $25 if you make any changes to your registered agent or office information).

 What are the New Jersey LLC taxes?